tobi-wan-kenobi/bumblebee-status/README.md

 }
 ```

-You can retrieve a list of modules and themes by entering:
+You can retrieve a list of modules (and their parameters) and themes by entering:
 ```
 $ cd bumblebee-status
 $ ./bumblebee-status -l themes